AlexanderMeisinger/PtX-Opportunity-Kenya/README.md

 ## Result and input data
 A dataset of the model results will be available on Zenodo under a CC-BY-4.0 license.
 Please refer to the documentation of [PyPSA-Earth](https://pypsa-earth.readthedocs.io/en/latest/index.html) for details on the input data.

+## Acknowledgement
+We gratefully acknowledge funding from the H2Global meets Africa project (03SF0703A) by the German Federal Ministry of Research, Technology and Space.

 ## License
 The code in this repo is MIT licensed, see ./LICENSE.md.